Queen Elizabeth (Cunard Line)

 She also boasts one of the largest libraries at sea, with a beautiful two deck library with spiral staircase joining the two.
 There are over 6,000 books available for passengers to borrow throughout their voyage, if they aren’t into reading books and fancy something more ‘present day’ they can also use the onboard internet cafe, Connexions or take one of the many computer classes available aboard or perhaps watch a movie in the Royal Court Theatre.

-The Royal Bathhouse is the Spa aboard Queen Elizabeth and offers many treatments you would find in most highend spas.
+The Royal Bathhouse is the Spa aboard Queen Elizabeth and offers many treatments you would find in most high-end spas.
 At 13,000 sq foot it is a fairly large spa that offers hot ceramic beds to lay on and a 745 gallon hydrotherapy pool to relax sore aching muscles from all the port sightseeing!
-Unlike her sister, Queen Victoria she also offers a covered games deck on Deck 12 towards the bow of the ship.
+Like her sister, Queen Victoria she also offers a covered games deck on Deck 12 towards the bow of the ship.
 Traditional British games such as Bowls and Croquet are available to be play here.

-Although she isn’t a classic ocean liner (like Queen Mary 2) her bow was strengthened during her build so she could traverse the Atlantic better than other cruise ships.
+Although she isn’t a classic ocean liner (unlike Queen Mary 2) her bow was strengthened during her build so she could traverse the Atlantic better than other cruise ships.
 From the outside she has a very distinctive black and red livery that hints at the sophistication that differentiates a Cunard ship from other cruise ships.

 |Ship Length||293.93 m (964.5 ft)|